davidrzs/latexcss/README.md

 The hwole document should now look similar to [ this example ](https://davidrzs.github.io/latexcss/example.html) .

-## Theorems and Proofs
+## Theorems, Definitions and Proofs
 Theorems, Definitions, Remarks and Proofs are supported.
-Just wrap your content in a div and add the corresponding class to the 'div' like in the following example.
+Just wrap your content in a `div` and add the corresponding class to the `div` like in the following example.

 ```html
 <div class="theorem"></div>